Machine learning based energy-free structure predictions of molecules (closed and open-shell), transition states, and solids: Methods

 We use bond order matrices to define molecular graphs, with elements being \{0, 1,2,3\} for bond types none, single, double, and triple, respectively (Bond Order).
 For disconnected molecular graphs, e.g.~transition states, a fully connected graph between attacking/leaving groups and reaction centers is assumed.
 We have also used a denser way to describe the connectivity of a molecule by counting the number of bonds between atoms following the shortest connecting path (Bond Hop).
 These representations capture the connectivity of a molecule but neglect information about atom types.
 To incorporate atomic information as well as a form of spatial relationship, we weigh the total bond length $l_{ij}$ on the shortest path between atoms i and j by covalent atomic radii taken from Refs.~\cite{pyykko_molecular_2009, pyykko_molecular_2009-1, pyykko_triple-bond_2005} (Bond Length).
 We have introduced more physics (decreasing off-diagonal magnitude with increasing distance) by adapting the Coulomb matrix\cite{rupp_fast_2012} (CM) representation using the bond length $l$ in the following form,

 with nuclear charges $Z$ (graph CM).
 The two-body bag form of the CM, Bag of Bonds (BoB)~\cite{hansen_machine_2015}, was shown to yield improved quantum property machine learning models, and has also been adapted correspondingly for this work (graph BoB).
+A more detailed description of the representations is provided in the Supplementary Methods I.A.

 We canonicalize the order of atoms in the representation and distance matrix by sorting the atoms such that $||x_i||~\leq~||x_{i+1}||$ with $x_i$ being the $i$-th row.
 Due to the use of L1 and L2 norms as metrics in the kernel, the canonicalization process is necessary in order to guarantee that the representation and distance matrix is invariant to the initial order of atoms.
 Depending on the graph representation, this can lead to an implicit sorting of the distance matrix that is easier to learn, e.g. by sorting short ranges together (Fig.~\ref{fig:schematic} (b)).
 For the graph BoB representation, distances are ordered similar to the atom-wise binning procedure.